7 Simple Yet Effective SEO Tips to Outrank the Competition

 - User experience: How does the site look and behave?
 Is it easy to navigate around?
 Does it look safe?
 Does it have a high bounce rate?

-These are the most important elements you need to focus on when optimising your site.
-Here are the vital SEO steps you need to follow to make sure your site has what search engines are looking for.
+With a view of the most important elements you need to focus on when optimising your site, here are the vital search engine optimisation hints to get your site ranking higher:

 Step 1: Choose a great domain name